Guitar Humidifiers

 Whether your guitar is worth $150 or $1500, keeping it in peak

 playing condition is important.
-In an environment of about
+In an environment of about 21ēC

-21ēC with 45%-55% relative humidity, your guitar will stay in
+with 45%-55% relative humidity, your guitar will stay in

-great condition for generations to come.
+excellent condition for generations.
 Store your

 guitar in the coolest part of the room, away from radiators and heat

 ducts.
-And, play it safe and invest in a guitar
+And play it safe and invest in a guitar

 humidifier.
 They have saved the life of many guitars suffering through a long,